ACM40960/Sign-Recognition/README.md

 | ASL — Custom CNN  | **89.14%**          |
 | ISL — MobileNetV2 | **98.84%**          |

+The performance gap between the two models is largely explained by their underlying approach the ISL model benefits from transfer learning, leveraging MobileNetV2's ImageNet-pretrained feature extractor, which already encodes robust low and mid level visual features and requires the network to learn only a lightweight classification head.
+The ASL model is a custom CNN trained from scratch, so it must learn all feature representations from the ASL dataset alone making it more sensitive to dataset size and variability.
+This, combined with the ASL dataset's less varied sample pool, accounts for both its lower validation accuracy and its greater tendency to overfit.

 ### Confusion Matrix
 ![ISL Confusion Matrix](./output/confusion%20matrix%20-%20ISL.png)